 We know what it's like when you're a busy parent - you want to find the time (and the cash) to have great days out with the family but total up the price of four tickets for a family-friendly event and you're quickly looking at spending in excess of £100.

-That’s where our guide to free things to do in London comes in.
 All of these activities, from pond-dipping to beauty treatments, are family-and-purse-friendly and based in the capital so you can enjoy all the activities London has to offer for you and your kids, on a budget.

 Museums and galleries

 The Big Bang Theory has made geeks cool: even more reason to visit the Science Museum.
 This family favourite offers children so much to get their hands on, from the Interactive Garden for under-5s, with its textural walls and mirrors, to the Who Am I? gallery where they can find out more about the human body, and a gallery exploring the history of flying.
-The Science Museum

 Art to enjoy

 The Wallace Collection is one of the best art collections in London.
 You can see The Laughing Cavalier and The Lady with the Fan, as well as armour, porcelain, furniture and other decorative items.
-The Wallace Collection

 At the National Maritime Museum in Greenwich, you can see the uniform Nelson was wearing when he was shot at the Battle of Trafalgar, fire a cannon and even steer a ship into port.
-National Maritime Museum

 Visit the V&A

 With four million exhibits across four floors, 10 acres and 145 galleries laid out according to genre, time period and artist, the V&A is well worth a visit.
 Previous exhibitions include Hollywood costume and a retrospective of David Bowie.
-Victoria & Albert Museum

 Modern art at the Tate

 Tate Modern has works by some of the most famous artists of the modern age including Picasso, Dali and Bacon.
 And if you want a great view of London and the Thames, visit the top floor café for a peek!
-Tate Modern

 The Photographers Gallery in W1 is a treasure for those who love photography.
 Exhibitions feature some of the world’s greatest snappers and there are retrospectives, historical exhibits and award-winning images.
 Suitable for older children or those who are keen on photography.
-The Photographers Gallery

 The Horniman Museum and Gardens has over 3,000 items from around the world in its anthropology collections, which celebrates human creativity.
 These include Chinese paper offerings, a sharks’ teeth sword and a Native American tomahawk!
 Free activities for children include puppets, singing and storytelling.
-The Horniman Museum and Gardens

 Welcome to the Wellcome

 If you don’t like the sight of blood, steer clear of The Wellcome Collection in NW1, which describes itself as a free destination for the incurably curious.
 Its exhibits trace the history of illness, death, medicine and genetics with such highlights as watching a video of open heart surgery, looking at paintings of dissection and listening to Florence Nightingale.
-The Wellcome Collection

 A designer home

 Visit the childhood home of legendary designer William Morris in Walthamstow.
 Built in the 1740s, the impressive house now homes a large collection of his intricate prints, poetry and furniture designs.
 There are plenty of activities for children to enjoy, large gardens and a cafe serving an impressive range of cakes.
-William Morris Gallery.

 Tour the British Museum

 There are 8 million objects in the British Museum so it can be a nightmare to know where to start!
 Why not do a 40-minute tour, then go off and have a closer look at some of this museum’s famous exhibits, including Egyptian mummies and hieroglyphs.
-The British Museum

 Life of an architect

 Sir John Soane Museum is the home of famous architect John Soane, who designed the Bank of England.
 As well as paintings and statues, you can see an Egyptian hieroglyphic sarcophagus and slaves’ chains.
-Sir John Soane Museum

 The National Portrait Gallery is a great place for celeb spotting – on canvas.
 Must-see modern portraits include Kate Middleton, the Queen, J.K Rowling.
-Visit The National Portrait Gallery

 Do you love dinosaurs?

 Almost every child goes through a ‘dinosaur’ phase, so if your kids are obsessed with T Rex, you must pay a visit to the Natural History Museum.
 As well as the popular Dinosaurs Gallery, with lifesize dinos and scary sound-effects, the museum is a great place for animal lovers of all ages.
-Natural History Museum

 Time flies… At the RAF museum in Hendon.
 Opened in 1972, the museum has over 100 aircraft from around the world from very early aircraft designs to the latest jets and military aircraft.
 Fun activities including 3D cinema and sound and light show, Our Finest Hour.
-RAF Museum

 Do you have a postie in the family?
 The British Postal Museum and Archive offers behind the scenes 30-minute tours: highlights include a fleet of postal service vehicles and over 50 pillarboxes of different types.
-The British Postal Museum and Archive

 All about the army

 The National Army Museum in Chelsea brings war to life with maps, medals and even the saw used to amputate a Lieutenant General’s leg at the Battle of Waterloo.
 Look out for the museum’s next-door neighbours, Chelsea Pensioners, in their scarlet uniforms too!
-The National Army Museum

 Discover the big bang theory

 Well, almost.
 Go to The Wellcome Collection and hear local scientists describing their latest experiment, life in the lab and why science matters to everyone.
 Tickets are free, on a first-come, first-served basis.
-The Wellcome Collection

 Play areas and children’s activities

 Museum of London: Docklands tells the story of London’s history as a port, with free activity packs.
 The Mudlarks play area for under 12s is mega-imaginative: big kids can weigh cargo or load a tea clipper while the small kids get to crawl around with large foam bananas and a London bus, or pretend to drive a DLR train.
-Museum of London: Docklands

 Check out your library London’s libraries aren’t just for borrowing books: many of them run free activities, such as storytelling and face painting, especially in school holidays, so you can relax for a few hours!

 A taste for adventure Playgrounds usually cater for the under 5s, with swings and slides.
 If you have older kids, hotfoot it to Highgate Wood, Muswell Hill, which has climbing equipment of various levels of difficulty and a zip wire that gets very busy at peak times.
 In Regent’s Park, they will enjoy the new timber treehouse area, close to Hanover Gate.
-Regents Park.

 Imagine at the South Bank Each February, The Southbank Centre has a festival for children, Imagine, with activities for all ages, from opera for babies to vampire-themed Valentine’s Day celebrations for teens.
 Over 100 free and ticketed events include readings from leading children’s authors; interactive performance pieces; life-size dinosaur puppets and theatre for children.
-Visit The Southbank Centre

 If your children are museum-ed out or fed up with walking the streets, cheer them up with a visit to Coram’s Fields, a unique 7-acre playground and park for children in central London, between King’s Cross and Holborn.
-Coram’s Fields

 As well as the lovely Peter Pan statue and acres of parkland, Kensington Gardens is home to the Princess Diana Memorial Playground, visited by 750,000 children each year!
 It’s a beautiful space, with teepees, a huge wooden galleon and climbing apparatus.